SS Okanagan: Service

-The SS Okanagan served the communities of the Okanagan for 27 years, from 1907–1934.
+The SS Okanagan served the communities of the Okanagan for 27 years, from 1907 to 1934.
 She was faster, larger, and more luxurious than Aberdeen, greatly improving the service around Okanagan Lake.
 She provided daily passenger service with stops at Kelowna, Peachland, Summerland and Penticton while Aberdeen took care of freight and smaller communities three times a week.
 This helped the rapid development in population, agriculture, and economy of the Okanagan that was taking place during this time.

 She was greatly appreciated by the communities she served, during and after her service.
 The Okanagan Semi-Weekly, a newspaper, reported soon after the launching: "The new CPR steamer Okanagan made a distance of 65 miles in three hours and fifteen minutes, or at the rate of over 21 miles per hour.
 She's a greyhound...."

 Murder

 Constable Aston of Penticton was shot and killed on the SS Okanagan in 1912.
 The case began when Walter Poelke, going under the name of Walter Byde James, held up a store in a small community named Okanagan Mission.
 There were only $15 in the store at the time, with which he fled to the city of Penticton, two days to the south on foot, meeting up with an accomplice named Frank Wilson on the way.
 They were arrested in a hotel by Chief Roche and Constable Aston, who found and confiscated several weapons and 200 rounds of ammunition on James.
 James and Wilson were put on the SS Okanagan to be transported to Kelowna, escorted by Constable Aston.
 However, the police had not found a pistol during the initial search, with which James shot Constable Aston before Okanagan arrived at Peachland.
 James and Wilson escaped by getting off the ship at Peachland.
 When Constable Aston and the escape were discovered, 200 armed men from all over the valley hunted for them until two special constables found and arrested them at Wilson's Landing, a community north of Kelowna.
 They were put under heavy guard and Okanagan took them to jail in Kelowna, where they were later transferred to jail in Kamloops and tried for the murder of Constable Aston.
 Wilson claimed to be an unwilling partner in the affair and turned King's Evidence.
-James' trial was held on May 12, 1912 in Vernon, where the jury found him guilty of "a most cold-blooded and atrocious murder."
+James' trial was held on May 12, 1912, in Vernon, where the jury found him guilty of "a most cold-blooded and atrocious murder."
 On Friday, August 9, 1912, Walter James Poelke, 24 years of age, was hanged at Kamloops for the willful murder of Constable G. H. Aston.